TsembA/demo-CI-CD-Pipeline-with-Jenkins-EKS-and-DockerHub/README.md

 ## 🌐 Deployment Target

-* Kubernetes EKS cluster EKS
+* Kubernetes cluster EKS or LKE
 * Assumes proper `kubeconfig` is already configured in Jenkins (or through `withKubeConfig` if using Linode)
 * Kubernetes manifests are dynamically templated using `envsubst`